What Are Number Bases? Binary, Decimal, Hex & Beyond

 What is a Number Base?

-You already know base 10 — the decimal system— which uses ten digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
-When you run out of digits, you carry over to the next position.
-The number "10" literally means "one group of ten, plus zero ones."
+Base 10, or decimal, uses ten digits: 0 through 9.
+When you run out of digits, you carry to the next position.
+The number 10 literally means one group of ten and zero ones.

 Positional Notation: The Big Idea

-In base B, the number d₃d₂d₁d₀ equals:
+In base B, the number d3 d2 d1 d0 equals:

 Example in decimal (B=10):